linkinrodx/BlogEngine/README.md

 ## An aditional point (Post Flow)

-All the posts follow a flow state
+All the posts follow a flow state (depending of the post state, you can use some endpoints)

 1. Created
 2. Submitted